 Students going abroad to Europe will need to apply for a Student Global Health Insurance Card (GHIC).
 A Student GHIC is a special time-limited GHIC for students doing a study or work placement that lasts over 6 weeks in the EU/EEA, apart from in Norway, Iceland, Liechtenstein or Switzerland.
 A regular GHIC is not valid for a placement abroad.

-The exception to this is for students currently in or going to Norway, Iceland, Liechtenstein or Switzerland where neither the EHIC or GHIC is valid.
+The exception to this is for students currently in or going to Norway, Iceland, Liechtenstein or Switzerland where the GHIC is not valid.
 Students will need to purchase their own health insurance for the duration of their mobility.

 Students who are normally resident in the UK and undertaking an exchange in Europe should apply for the Student GHIC covering the duration of the period abroad.
 This entitles you, and any dependants, to state-provided healthcare during your period abroad in the included countries.

-Information about visa applications can be found on the relevant Embassy webpages, and some country specific advice can be found on the FCO Living In... country webpages.
+Information about visa applications can be found on the relevant Embassy webpages, and some country specific advice can be found on the FCDO Living In... country webpages.

 You can only apply for a visa when you have received the official immigration document and offer letter from your host university or organisation.
 You should ensure that you begin your application as soon as possible after you have received the official paperwork as it can take time for a visa to be issued.

-Global Opportunities & Exchanges are not qualified to give visa advice and can only signpost you to information.
+Global Opportunities are not qualified to give visa advice and can only signpost you to information.
 You must contact the host university or organisation and the relevant Embassy for visa advice.

 Students currently studying in the UK on a visa